Jehangir-Wahid/My-Resume/README.md

 #### [Orion (Telenor Pakistan)](https://www.telenor.com.pk/)

 Contributed as a web developer for developing the web self-care portal for the B2C users of Telenor Pakistan.
 The web portal was designed to support two languages i.e. Urdu and English.
 The responsibilities were to ensure delivery of a quality and optimized code.
-The implementation contained web development and backend APIs development for mobile applications (Android and iOS).
+The implementation contained web development and backend APIs development for mobile applications (Android and iOS).<br /><br />

 ## Skills